mhenke/cfwheels-training/00-upandrunning.md

 ### Creating the Index View

 The error message is pretty helpful.
 It tells us Wheels is looking for a template in '/views/Articles/' but it can't find one named 'index.cfm'.
-Wheels has **assumed** our 'index' action in the controller should have a corresponding 'index.cfm' view template in the views folder.
+Wheels has **assumed** our "index" action in the controller should have a corresponding 'index.cfm' view template in the views folder.
 We didn't have to put any code in the controller to tell it what view we wanted, Wheels figures it out.

 Let's create that view template now.
 In the left pane of your Eclipse window, expand the 'JSBloggers' project so you can see 'views', then expand 'views'.
-Right-click on the 'views' folder, select 'New' then 'Folder' and, in the popup, name the folder 'Articles'.
+Right-click on the 'views' folder, select 'New' then 'Folder' and, in the popup, name the folder "articles".
 Next repeat the process, but select 'File' and, in the popup, name the file 'index.cfm'.

 Now you're looking at a blank file.
 Enter in this view template code which is a mix of HTML and what are called CFML tags: